 Mathematics

 This category covers more advanced cryptographic math.
-It's not necessary to solve these before moving to the Block Cipher and RSA sections.
+It's not necessary to solve these before moving to the Symmetric Ciphers and RSA sections.
 However, the first challenges will expand your modular toolbox, while the later ones are reported to be among the most satisfying puzzles to solve on CryptoHack.

 Modular Math